 • Cut down on downtime: Properly maintained hardware is less likely to break down, which means less time wasted while it’s being repaired.
 Reduced downtime leads to more profitability and improved functionality for your business.
 Let’s not forget that it’s less stressful for everyone too.

-How is your company’s technology maintained?
-Do you replace it as it breaks down, or do you proactively seek to ensure its continued functionality?
-If you’re still stuck in the days of break-fix IT, changing the way that you approach tech maintenance can have incredible benefits for your business.
-Not only can you save money, but you can also improve operations.
+What is your policy for maintaining and managing your company’s technology?
+Do you replace it when it breaks down or do you proactively seek to keep it functioning?
+If you’re still stuck in the days of break-fix IT, changing the way that you approach tech maintenance can have big benefits for your business.
+You can save money at the same time as you improve your operations.
 For more information on how to get started with managed IT services, give Quikteks a call at (973) 882-4644.